Considerations for Building Your Connector

 OAUTH_CAP_REQUIRES_PROMPT_SELECT_ACCOUNT Add propmt=select_account to the request.
 More details: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow false -

-OAUTH_CAP_SUPPORTS_GET_USERINFO_FROM_ID_TOKEN Used when your OAuth response contains a JWT style ID_TOKEN that can be parsed out to get actual username.
+OAUTH_CAP_SUPPORTS_GET_USERINFO_FROM_ID_TOKEN Used when your OAuth response contains a JWT style ID_TOKEN that can be parsed out to get an actual username.
 For example, https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens false -

 Multiple tables